-Spiritual retreats are an integral element of each student’s personal development.
-Every student is required to engage in a retreat each year at the Academy.
+As part of CBA’s mission to develop the whole person, retreats are an integral element of each student’s spiritual development.
+Here at the Academy, every student is required to participate in a retreat each year.

 Freshman Retreat:Using the life of St. John Baptist de La Salle as an example, the Freshman retreat is an introduction to living a life of Virtue.
 Freshmen enjoy a day off-campus at a local parish retreat facility, includes upperclassmen talks, adult talks, Mass, and leisure.
 Freshman Retreats are run by the Offices of Mission and Campus Ministry.

 Sophomore Retreat: Sophomore retreat challenges the boys to work towards becoming Men for Others.
 Again, this retreat uses La Salle’s other-centeredness as a core example.
 Once again the boys enjoy a day off-campus and are led by upperclassmen and adult members of the Offices of Mission and Campus Ministry.